inet-framework/inet/showcases/wireless/neuralnetwork/doc/index.rst

    :align: center
    :width: 100%

-At high power the neural network error model's estimation is has around 2x difference.
+At high power the neural network based error model's estimation is has around 2x difference.
 The analytical error model gives incorrect results in the first half of the range:

 .. figure:: media/10_6.png
    :align: center